blaire101/DE2-AWS-Azure-GCP-2025/GCP-P-DE-Exam.md

 **Question:**
 Need to aggregate events into **hourly buckets** before loading to BigQuery, at scale.

+**Tumbling window (fixed window) → lets you define “one non-overlapping window per hour,” and it will automatically aggregate your data by hour.**

 **Options:**
 A. Cloud Function per message
 B. Hourly Cloud Function batch